 12. Britain Invokes Article 50 Of The Lisbon Treaty (2017)

-As part of a decision that prompted the United Kingdom to invoke Article 50 of the Treaty on European Union (EU), on March 29th, 2017, Britain favored its withdrawal from the European Union.
-A referendum was held the previous year, in 2016, where voters favored to leave the EU by an outcome of 52% to 48%.
+As part of a decision that prompted the United Kingdom to invoke Article 50 of the Treaty on the European Union (EU), on March 29th, 2017, Britain favored its withdrawal from the European Union.
+A referendum was held the previous year, in 2016, where voters favored leaving the EU by an outcome of 52% to 48%.

 11. Mass Shooting At Las Vegas Strip (2017)